 Some plans may cover laboratory work to help diagnose a condition that may lead to infertility; or the treatment itself may be considered medically necessary.
 If you are seeking IVF, some insurers may require you to have attempted a certain number of unsuccessful artificial insemination procedures before allowing you to proceed to IVF.

 Once your diagnosis is established and a treatment plan outlined for your personal situation, you should consult with the billing department to discuss your financial obligations and how to pay them.
-If you have little or no insurance coverage, loans are available through CapexMD or ARC.
+If you have little or no insurance coverage, loans are available through CapexMD, Future Family or ARC Fertility.
 These are companies that offer loans specifically for infertility treatments.

 Health Savings Accounts (HSAs), which are available through some employers, could also be helpful.
 You may consult a personal financial adviser as well.